 It is incredibly easy to lose perspective in this world.
 If you turn on the TV you will see all sorts of garbage and it will leave you untrusting of what is actually being fed to you.

 Hate spills all out over the internet, people hide behind social media and technology, and through it all true integrity, accountability, and perspective on what truly matters in life gets completely trampled.

 It was in Plato’s “Allegory of the Cave” that he describes that once a man reaches the light from the pit of darkness and his eyes adjust…he will truly understand that the only things that really matter in this world are wisdom and virtue.
-Because everything else is really just stuff.
-The things you have don’t own you.
-Your celebrations, your events etc…those are just things that are happening because of something inside you.
+Everything else is really just dancing shadows.

 So learn to dance in the rain.
 Learn to enjoy the sound of the patter on the roof of your car as you turn off the car and the radio.